 Your library is a peaceful haven for escaping into fictional worlds, learning about new cultures, and finding information on a wide range of topics.
-Beyond a rich collection of books, many libraries also provide computers to access digital resources and host educational programs such as author visits to spark literary conversations among visitors.
+Beyond a rich collection of books, many libraries also provide access to digital resources and host educational programs, such as author visits that spark literary conversations.

 No matter your library's goals and projects, hosting library fundraisers allows you to raise the funds you need to provide value to your community.